- Program Leads

 The SFU Surrey–TD Community Engagement Centre is working with the Surrey School District (SD36) Welcome Centre to offer support and mentorship to English Language Learners in elementary and high school through two programs: Connect through Homework and Connect through Reading.

-English Conversation Groups support newcomers (temporary foreign workers, refugee claimants, international students, and immigrants who have become Canadian citizens but still face language barriers).
+English Conversation Groups support newcomers (temporary foreign workers, refugee claimants and immigrants who have become Canadian citizens but still face language barriers).
 The program is offered through a partnership between the SFU Surrey - TD Community Engagement Centre and SUCCESS BC Settlement and Integration Services (BCSIS).
 Weekly conversations facilitated by SFU Volunteers help remove language barriers, allowing participants to integrate better into their workplaces and understand more about their rights and responsibilities at work.

 The SFU Surrey - TD Community Engagement Centre collaborates with the Learning Buddies Network over the summer months to offer free one-on-one tutoring to children in grades 1-7 from low income families who are struggling with math and reading.
 SFU student volunteers are paired with elementary school students to work together and inspire young students to reach their full potential.

 The SFU Surrey - TD Community Engagement Centre supports Big Brothers of Greater Vancouver (BBGV) with their Mentoring with Math program for children in grades 1-7.
 The program uses the JUMP Math, a numeracy program that enhances the potential in children by encouraging an understanding and a love of math in students and educators.
 SFU students volunteer as tutors in the program.